amcintosh/CodianSimulator/README.md

 As the primary purpose of this is to replicate the API endpoints of an actual Cisco TelePresence MCU, pretty much everything beyond the front facing services was secondary.
 I have opted for a sqlite database for persistence that is destroyed and recreated on undeploy/deploy (you could of course change the base directory so that it sticks around).
+The design is very light, basically throwing the data into the database or returning it with some light massaging.
+Features that I haven't needed that aren't particularly straight forward, or are not really required due to the nature of the application (not really a bridge) may be hardcoded.

 ### Todo